 3. Disciplinary Hearing:

 9:30 a.m.
-Notice of Hearing: 2013-031 - ECO Medical Supply/Bobby M. Arther (Bean & Associates will record hearing)
+Notice of Hearing: 2013-031 - ECO Medical Supply/Bobby M. Arther

 Due to the absence of Chairman, Danny Cross, Vice-Chair Amy Buesing asked that Mr. Mazzoni proceed as the Hearing Officer for this case.